input-output-hk/catalyst-voices/utilities/local-cluster/Readme.md

 vagrant destroy <id>
 ```

-Replace <id> with the ID of the VM from the vagrant global-status output.
+Replace ID with the ID of the VM from the vagrant global-status output.
 For example: `vagrant halt abcd123`

-4. Kill the QEMU Process Manually (If Necessary)
+#### Kill the VM Process Manually (If Necessary)

 If the VM is not managed by Vagrant, or if it did not shut down properly,
-you may need to kill the QEMU process manually.
+you may need to kill the VM process manually.

 ```sh
 kill 42886